Schweitzer-Mauduit International (NYSE:SWM) Releases Earnings Results, Beats Estimates By $0.16 EPS

-Schweitzer-Mauduit International (NYSE:SWM) posted its quarterly earnings results on Thursday.
-The company reported $0.77 EPS for the quarter, topping the Zacks’ consensus estimate of $0.61 by $0.16, MarketWatch Earnings reports.
-Schweitzer-Mauduit International had a return on equity of 19.15% and a net margin of 8.58%.
+Schweitzer-Mauduit International (NYSE:SWM) announced its quarterly earnings results on Thursday.
+The company reported $0.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.61 by $0.16, MarketWatch Earnings reports.
+Schweitzer-Mauduit International had a net margin of 8.58% and a return on equity of 19.15%.

 Schweitzer-Mauduit International, Inc, together with its subsidiaries, provides engineered solutions and advanced materials for various industries worldwide.
 The company operates through two segments, Advanced Materials & Structures and Engineered Papers.
 The Advanced Materials & Structures segment manufactures and sells resin-based rolled goods, such as nets, films, and meltblown materials for filtration, transportation, construction and infrastructure, medical, and industrial end-markets.